Advent

 Pastor

-Please return donation cards by December 20 or click on the graphic to make an online donation.
-Click on the graphic to enlarge.
+Please return donation cards by December 20 or click here to make an online donation.
 More cards can be found at the doors of church or in the parish office.

 A complete list of remembrances will be posted in January to the St. Ignatius website and church bulletin.